kalin-kostadinov/eccs/README.md

-# Hubject Electri Car Charging Station
+# Hubject Electric Car Charging Station

 RESTful interface for the storage and retrieval of charging station data using JAVA and Spring framework.